-A lot of grass roots club motor sport – most AutoSOLOs and Production Car Autotests, for example – does not require competitors to have special licences; often all that is needed is club membership.
-However, for more serious events you will need an MSA Competition Licence.
+A lot of grass roots club motor sport – AutoSOLOs and Autotests, for example – do not require competitors to have special licences; often all that is needed is club membership.
+However, for some events you will need an MSA Competition Licence.

 There are various different licence types, and grades within those licence types, so you need to make sure you know which one you need before applying for it.

 General guidance on licence requirements can be found on each motor sport discipline’s page in the Types of Motorsport Section, though it is always a good idea to check with the organiser of the event or championship you want to compete in if you are unsure.